Skip to Content

 Serving Suggestions

 White rice and flavorful gravy is a delicious and hearty dish that can stand on its own, but it also pairs well with a variety of sides all washed down with an ice cold glass of Southern style sweet tea.
-I like my grandma's homemade hot water cornbread to pair with this dish.
+I like my grandma's homemade hot water cornbread to pair with this dish along with some Nola style red beans and rice.
 This is comfort food on TEN!
 It wouldn't be a bad idea to add a lighter side like Southern collard greens with smoked turkey.
+I also like a side of Southern style fried cabbage or Southern green beans with this dish.

 cajun rice and gravy with shredded beef in a bowl